EricSerb/TopicInfluenceMap/readme.md

 # Goal
 Simulate the results in the paper.
 My implementation may be slower due to not using the leveldb library to create bit maps for the nodes.

+# Compiling
+A make file is included to compile the program.
+The File only works on Linux.
+From the folder where the makefile is, simply run the command "make" and the executable main will be created.

+# Running
+To run the program it must first be compiled as explained above.
+Then run the executable main giving a path to a data file along with it.
+Data is included under the folder data/movies or data/graph_pubs.

+Example run command:
+./main data/movies